autoSteve/dPIR/README.md

 # dPIR
-CBus Automation Controller: Dynamic PIR level (for the SHAC/NAC/AC2/NAC2)
+Dynamic PIR level (for the SHAC/NAC/AC2/NAC2)

-Set a light level when triggered by a PIR to differing set points throughout a day.
+These scripts set a light level when triggered by a PIR to differing set points throughout a day.

 Two scripts:
 - *Dynamic PIR*: Resident, zero sleep